 Eric’s Gout Recommendations

 - Drink at least six glasses per day and make sure that you have one of the glasses before you go to sleep – it helps get rid of uric acid.
-The more you pee the more uric acid you get rid of.
+The more you urinate the more uric acid you get rid of!